BEDDERS (speaking in 1984): Losing Mike means the start of 1984 has been turmoil for us.

-LEE: We had a studio in the basement and the management upstairs, all under one roof.
+LEE: Suddenly we had a studio in the basement and the management upstairs, all under one roof.

 SUGGS: We didn’t want it to be like a business.
 We wanted to give people room to breathe; make it a sort of community.
 But I think it was doomed from the start – running a record company wasn’t what we were good at.

 JEREMY LASCELLES: As was often the case, Zarjazz was just a vanity label for them to put their own records out and sign a couple of things.
 Like all artists do at a certain stage, they think they’re brilliant A&R men and undiscovered talent is coming their way.
 It’s been done many times over the years, whether it’s Apple or Swansong, and is very seldom successful.
 It ends up, all too often, just doing deals for their mates instead of making sound commercial and creative judgement calls.

 SUGGS: It was a bit of a vanity thing, because we didn’t really know who we were going to put on the label, which was the mad thing.
 I think that was the point when we just lost our sparkle, both in ourselves and with our fans.
 Really, it would’ve been great if someone had come in and said, ‘Look, guys, just concentrate on what you do best’.